stevedepp/FMNIST/README.md

 - Github / Drive
 - GPU access

+#

-    '… to get experience with the speed of GPUs.'
+> … to get experience with the speed of GPUs.

 GPU